-OUR “NEWS FROM FUKUSHIMA” now honored at several film festivals.
+OUR “NEWS FROM FUKUSHIMA” now honored at film festivals around the world:

 GRAND FESTIVAL AWARD – CINE DANCE POEM and WORLD PREMIERE at the Berkeley Video & Film Festival SAT Nov.
 2, 2019, 6 p.m.
 East Bay Media Center Performance Space

-Official Selection at the 2020 Oniros Film Awards in Italy.
+Official Selection 2020 Oniros Film Awards in Italy.

 NEWS FROM FUKUSHIMA Meditation on an Under-Reported Catastrophe by a Poet